JuliaLang/julia/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Enhancement
+name: Feature Request
-about: Suggest an Enhancement
+about: Suggest a new julia feature
-title: ''
+title: '[FR]: '
+labels: ["feature"]
 ---

 <!--
-Your enhancement may already be reported!
+Your feature may already be requested!
 Please search on the issue tracker before creating a new issue.
 -->